medema-group/BiG-SCAPE/README.md

 In principle, BiG-SCAPE can also be used on any other gene clusters, such as pathogenicity islands, secretion system-encoding gene clusters, or even whole viral genomes.

-Learn more about BiG-SCAPE in the [wiki](https://git.wageningenur.nl/medema-group/BiG-SCAPE/wikis/home).
+Learn more about BiG-SCAPE in the [wiki](https://git.wageningenur.nl/medema-group/BiG-SCAPE/wikis/home) and in the combined [BiG-SCAPE/CORASON website](https://bigscape-corason.secondarymetabolites.org/index.html).

 ![BiG-SCAPE/CORASON workflow](BiG-SCAPE CORASON Workflow.png)